 This RFD assumes some background that can be found in previous RFDs. [rfd116] covers metrics in general; [rfd125] describes our choice to use ClickHouse (CH) as the database for our metrics; and [rfd161] describes how our data is modeled in general and within CH specifically.

-Given the early state of this RFD, please refer to the Open Questions.
+Given the early state of this RFD, please refer to the [_open_questions].
 These highlight some of the major tensions and areas where early thoughts may help direct or focus further discussion and experimentation.

 Terminology